 I’m not ignorant.
 The things that are happening are terrible.
 But if there’s an attack in Paris, should we also stop going to France?
 After two earthquakes, Ecuador may be too risky too?
 Or perhaps avoid the whole of South America, since they have the Zika Mosquito now?
-Brussel, Paris, London, Boston might seem safer but, what happened there?
+Brussels, Paris, London, Boston might seem safer but, what happened there?
 Yesterday I almost got killed on the Dutch highway because of an aggressive driver who decided to cut my way.
-He’s definitely not the only roadpirate out there.
-I will feel safer in a coastal town, than zig zagging through hectic traffic zones where everyone is rushing to make a living, instead of live.
-Statistically, the most risky part of travel is the ride to and from the airport.
+He’s definitely not the only road pirate out there.
+I will feel safer in a coastal town, than zig-zagging through hectic traffic zones where everyone is rushing to make a living, instead of live.
+Statistically, the riskiest part of travel is the ride to and from the airport.
 And if you look at more stats, the number of terrorist attacks in Turkey has actually dropped since 1992.
 We only know about it more now because of the hyperconnected world we live in these days.

 So I’m going to Turkey and I’m super excited about it.
 I want to experience the real essence of the destination, get to know the cool local spots and places, discover the adventure potential, meet the locals, and get cultured.
 So I can base an image on my own experience.

 I’m looking forward to absorb the ambience in the streets, figure out cultural differences by interacting with the locals, admire new landscapes, and try the Aegean cuisine.